Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_5_MPC/Readme.md

 ![alt text][image2]

-These are implemented in line 130 - 133 of main.cpp
+These are implemented in line 146 - 149 of MPC.cpp

 In addition to the model, one must define the error between the desire state and the current state so that we can control the vehicle to follow a specific path.
 Once the error is defined, the optimization algorithm can minimize it to zero, making the vehicle to follow the path as much as possible.
 The errors for the model are: